Standards and Recommendations

 The bottoms of the legs shall have rubber tip or equivalent floor protection.

-Nominal and minimum height of rail head from the floor shall be 50 inches.
+Nominal height of rail head from the floor shall be 50 inches.

 Sub roadbed surface shall be sturdy enough to prevent sagging over the length of the module.